Alec Guinness Disappears Into Nearly A Dozen Roles In Three Classic Ealing Comedies

 A quiet boarding house in a sleepy suburban section of London conceals the ruthless ambition of a criminal mastermind in the pasty, portly form of a bespectacled, middle-aged security officer.
 Daily arriving to work with his bowler hat and umbrella in a pedestrian sea of like-dressed men, this featureless figure has ridden every morning for the past twenty years with armored vans containing a million pounds in gold bullion bars, while privately dreaming up fanciful schemes to divert just one such transport towards a carefree spree in colorful South America.
 A new boarder in an art enthusiast and souvenir-maker inspires a foolproof means to conceal the ill-gotten gold in successively unassuming Eiffel Tower statuettes, and with two Cockney career criminals (Alfie Bass, Sid[ney] James) form Lavender Hill’s most unlikely quartet of crooks.

 Director Charles Crichton and screenwriter T.E.B.
 Clarke take scenic, sociological, and psychological advantage of Britain’s postwar era of rationing and rebuilding for under 90 minutes of similarly condensed and utterly refined comic anarchy.
-Like the flick of a molten gold fleck on the tip of an umbrella, from which a socially transgressive idea is born, the sly smile of a nine-to-fiver similarly imparts the private glee of a publicly restricted, hemmed in, and bound up worker bee who has just realized that he taken his last tea break.
+Like the flick of a molten gold fleck on the tip of an umbrella, from which a socially transgressive idea is born, the sly smile of a nine-to-fiver similarly imparts the private glee of a publicly restricted, hemmed in, and bound up worker bee who has just realized that he has taken his last tea break.

 Here, Alec Guinness as meek, unassuming Henry Holland suggests the socially retiring revolutionary with each shy stammer, furtive glance, and difficulty pronouncing his ‘r’s.
 Matched by expansive character actor Stanley Holloway as Shakespeare-quoting sculptor and fellow Lavender Hill boarder Alfred Pendlebury, “Dutch” and “Al”, as they privately call each other, make their criminal dream a hilarious reality — from a post-robbery plunge into the Thames to a swift scurry down the swirling stairs of the actual non-gold-miniaturized Eiffel Tower — through the very qualities that made Ealing Comedies so special: namely, again, an ever-escalating storyline and lovingly-drawn characterizations encompassing wit, charm, and ingenuity.